David Eagleman: Brain and Behavior: A Cognitive Neuroscience Perspective

-In 2016, Eagleman co-authored this Cognitive Neuroscience textbook with Jonathan Downar.
-The textbook is published by Oxford University Press, and is used by many universities around the world, including Stanford and Columbia.
+In 2016, Eagleman co-authored a textbook on cognitive neuroscience with Jonathan Downar, titled Brain and Behavior: A Cognitive Neuroscience Perspective, published by Oxford University Press.

 The Runaway Species

-In 2017 Eagleman and co-author Anthony Brandt (a music composer) wrote The Runaway Species, an examination of human creativity.
-The book was described by the journal Nature as "A lively exploration of the software our brains run in search of the mother lode of invention… It sweeps the reader through examples from engineering, science, product design, music and the visual arts to trace the roots of creative thinking."
+In 2017, Eagleman and co-author Anthony Brandt wrote The Runaway Species, an examination of human creativity.
+The book was described by Nature as "A lively exploration of the software our brains run in search of the mother lode of invention...
+It sweeps the reader through examples from engineering, science, product design, music and the visual arts to trace the roots of creative thinking."
 The Wall Street Journal wrote that "the authors look at art and science together to examine how innovations — from Picasso's initially offensive paintings to Steve Jobs's startling iPhone — build on what already exists ...
 This manifesto of sorts shows how both disciplines foster creativity."

 Livewired: The Inside Story of the Ever-Changing Brain

 In 2020, Eagleman published Livewired: The Inside Story of the Ever-Changing Brain, a nonfiction book about neuroplasticity.
-As of late 2020, it is nominated for the Pulitzer Prize.
-A Kirkus review described the book as "outstanding popular science", while New Scientist magazine wrote that "Eagleman brings the subject to life in a way I haven't seen other writers achieve before."
+As of late 2020, it has been nominated for the Pulitzer Prize.
+A Kirkus review described it as "outstanding popular science", while New Scientist magazine wrote that "Eagleman brings the subject to life in a way I haven't seen other writers achieve before."
 Harvard Business Review wrote that Livewired "gets the science right and makes it accessible ... completely upending our basic sense of what the brain is in the process."
 The Wall Street Journal wrote that "since the passing of Isaac Asimov, we haven't had a working scientist like Eagleman, who engages his ideas in such a variety of modes.
 Livewired reads wonderfully, like what a book would be if it were written by Oliver Sacks and William Gibson, sitting on Carl Sagan's front lawn."

+Personal life

+Eagleman is married to Sarah Eagleman, a fellow neuroscientist.
+They have two children.
+Eagleman does not drink alcohol.